 On the Personal Data page, you can view personal data that we have connected to the email address used for login.
 In the Consolidated Profile section, you may enter and submit corrections to your data.

 Please note that for technical reasons, the changes you made will not appear immediately.
-Status: in process will appear until your corrections have been processed.
+Status: in progress will appear until your corrections have been processed.